-It’s a question we’re asked regularly by those needing guarantees as to the quality of our composts, or by enthusiasts keen to know what sets us apart from bulk retail supply products.
+It’s a question we’re asked regularly by those seeking guarantees as to the quality of our composts and want to know what sets us apart from bulk retail supply products.

 In addition to NON-PERSISTENT HERBICIDES, which are controlled through temperature maintenance, there are also 4 main persistent herbicides:

 These products have not been available to the home consumer market since 2008 and as such are unlikely to be found in any of the local community green-waste we accept for composting.

 However, we do request our customers please check labels on any pesticides or herbicides you may be using at home, such as broadleaf lawn sprays.
 Any product containing herbicides will usually advise if your garden waste should not be taken to commercial composting facilities.

 At Composting New Zealand, we process home garden green-waste and liaise with local councils that use our service to monitor grass clippings from council parks or civic gardens, as an additional measure of maintaining the integrity of our quality composts.

 - Composting New Zealand compost is made from 100% green-waste, sourced from the local community.

 - Our compost contains zero bio-solids (such as sewage sludge).